-1. A MIH_C4MS_ONN.request message is sent from UE#1 to the infrastructure to start the ON-Negotiation (ONN) procedure intended to obtain a valid configuration of the radio link.
-The message indicates the terminals involved and the QoS requirements that the link is expected to support, in terms of required bit rate.

-2. The infrastructure sends a MIH_C4MS_ONN.request to UE#2 informing it about the intention to establish a direct radio link with UE#1 and allowing it to join the negotiation process for the derivation of the radio link configuration.

-3. UE#2 replies to the infrastructure with a MIH_C4MS_ONN.response message, notifying its acceptance for the establishment of the link.

-4. The ON management entity in the infrastructure inquires the DSM entity to determine spectrum availability for the link.
-The SOI algorithm is executed.
+- 1. A MIH_C4MS_ONN.request message is sent from UE#1 to the infrastructure (Base Station BS) to start the ON-Negotiation (ONN) procedure intended to obtain a valid configuration of the radio link.
+The message indicates the terminals involved and the QoS requirements that the link is expected to support, in terms of required bit rate. - 2.
+The infrastructure sends a MIH_C4MS_ONN.request to UE#2 informing it about the intention to establish a direct radio link with UE#1 and allowing it to join the negotiation process for the derivation of the radio link configuration. - 3.
+UE#2 replies to the BS with a MIH_C4MS_ONN.response message, notifying its acceptance for the establishment of the link. - 4.
+The ON management entity in the infrastructure inquires the DSM entity to determine spectrum availability for the link.
+The spectrum opportunity identification algorithm is executed.

-5. DSM reply provides the available spectrum blocks, and the spectrum selection algorithm is executed to decide the spectrum block to be allocated to the link.

-6. The proposed ON configuration with the selected spectrum is transferred to UE#1 by issuing a MIH_C4MS_ONN.response message.

-7. To start the ON Creation (ONC), UE#1 sends a MIH_C4MS_ONC.request to the infrastructure with the final ON configuration.

-8. Infrastructure sends another MIH_C4MS_ONC.request towards UE#2 with the final ON configuration.

-9. UE#2 replies with a MIH_C4MS_ONC.response message with a successful result-code indicating that the terminal is ready to establish the link.

-10. Infrastructure concludes the ON creation procedure

-by sending a MIH_C4MS_ONC.response message to UE#1.

-11. The link establishment takes place at this point.

-12. Finally, the creation of the ON is notified to the infrastructure from UE#1 by sending a MIH_C4MS_ONSN.indication message.
+- 5. DSM reply provides the available spectrum blocks, and the spectrum selection algorithm is executed to decide the spectrum block to be allocated to the link. - 6.
+The proposed ON configuration with the selected spectrum is transferred to UE#1 by issuing a MIH_C4MS_ONN.response message. - 7.
+To start the ON Creation (ONC), UE#1 sends a MIH_C4MS_ONC.request to the BS with the final ON configuration. - 8.
+BS sends another MIH_C4MS_ONC.request towards UE#2 with the final ON configuration. - 9.
+UE#2 replies with a MIH_C4MS_ONC.response message with a successful result-code indicating that the terminal is ready to establish the link. - 10.
+BS concludes the ON creation procedure by sending a MIH C4MS ONC.response message to UE#1. - 11.
+The link establishment takes place at this point. - 12.
+Finally, the creation of the ON is notified to the infrastructure from UE#1 by sending a MIH_C4MS_ONSN.indication message.